-A brief introduction to what we at libcom.org mean when we refer to the state, or government, and how we think we should relate to it as workers.
+A brief introduction to what we at libcom.org mean when we refer to the state and how we think we should relate to it as workers.

 States come in many shapes and sizes.
 Democracies and dictatorships, those that provide lots of social welfare, those that provide none at all, some that allow for a lot of individual freedom and others that don't.